cchipman21804/EnterpriseCOBOLv6.3/README.md

 AFFINITY.cbl
 "Affinity Laws Calculator"
-Energy calculation utility that calculates new flow, pressure, or horsepower from old values and new rpm
+Energy calculation utility that calculates new flow, pressure, or horsepower from old values and new rpm.
+AFFINITY runs interactively in a Unix shell or from the TSO READY prompt.

 BIGNUM.cbl
     BigNum v1.0 - a game by Dan Sanderson (aka Doc Brown)